 My advice on the recovery of the CNMI economy is as follows.

 - The CNMI should abolish or diminish the food stamp program and motivate islanders to engage in agriculture including fishery.
-You might think the program is necessary, because prices of food are high there, but it is dependence on import that raises prices.
+You might think the program is necessary because prices of food are high there, but it is the dependence on imports that raises prices.
 The low labor costs can make the local agriculture reduce the prices of food.

-- The revival of agriculture has good effect on tourism.
-At present there are few fresh local foodstuffs in supermarkets in the CNMI, because most of foodstuffs sold there are imported.
+- The revival of agriculture has a beneficial effect on tourism.
+At present, there are few fresh local foodstuffs in supermarkets in the CNMI, because most of the foodstuffs sold there are imported.
 Tourists are often disappointed to find that local cooks are using unappetizing expensive imported ingredients.
-Traditional Chamorro dish that uses fresh local ingredients (especially fish) is more charming to tourists.
+Traditional Chamorro dishes that use fresh local ingredients (especially fish) are more charming to tourists.

 - Under the Japanese regime, many sugar canes were grown.
 How about resuming growing them?
 Sugar canes offer not only food (sugar or alcohol) but also fuel (ethanol fuel or hydrogen).
 The recent rise in oil price has hit the economy of the CNMI and, to protect them from such a crisis, they should produce energy by themselves.

 - Another source of energy is garbage.
-Thermochemical or biochemical conversion of waste into methane and hydrogen not only offer fuels to thermal power plant or fuel cells, but also solve the garbage problem.
-Using clean energy also makes the island of sightseeing attractive.
+Thermochemical or biochemical conversion of waste into methane and hydrogen not only offers fuels to a thermal power plant or fuel cells but also solves the garbage problem.
+Using clean energy also makes the island of sightseeing more attractive.

 Some skeptics insist that energy outputs from ethanol produced using corn, switchgrass, and wood biomass should be less than the respective fossil energy inputs.
-But the recent study refutes it, indicating that reported negative net energy incorrectly ignored by-products and used some obsolete data and says that current corn ethanol technologies are much less petroleum-intensive than gasoline.
 Even if it fails, ethanol from sugar canes can be sold as rum.
-In short the enterprise of producing ethanol from sugar cane runs a low risk of failure.
+In short, the enterprise of producing ethanol from sugar cane runs a low risk of failure.